 - The mandatory attribute update description must be used to provide a brief textual description of the changes to the dataset included in the Update.
-If a more detailed description of the Update is required, this should be encoded using an associated instance of the information class Supplementary-Nautical Information (see clause X.X), complex attributes information or textual description. - The attribute update reference source may be used to indicate the related paper chart notice to mariner's number. - At each new edition of an ENC cell Update Information features which are no longer relevant must be deleted. - Where information has been deleted from an ENC the Update Information feature should cover the extent of the deleted information.
+If a more detailed description of the Update is required, this should be encoded using an associated instance of the information class Nautical Information (see clause X.X), complex attribute information. - The attribute source may be used to indicate the related paper chart notice to mariner's number. - At each new edition of an ENC cell Update Information features which are no longer relevant must be deleted. - Where information has been deleted from an ENC the Update Information feature should cover the extent of the deleted information.